clayjonezie/local_js_logger/readme.md

 ##Why did you do this Clay?

 Running my Cordova applications in the iPhone simulator, I could not get console.log() to route to the Safari inspector.
 So I used jsconsole.com for a while.
 This routes console.log to a website that you can pull up and look at.
 This worked, but I am stealing internet from a coffee shop next door and it blows chunks.
-So I wrote this little node.js application to take POST data and log it to the console (Terminal).
+So I wrote this little node.js application to do this locally.
+It simply takes POST data and log it to node's console (Terminal).
 Huzzah!

 ##Future
 * some sort of intelligent var_dump (like PHP's var_dump) for logging objects.